Afghan massacre suspect identified, arrives at Kansas base

 Browne added on Friday that Bales had witnessed a serious injury to a comrade the day before the massacre in the southern province of Kandahar on Sunday.

 "One leg was blown off," Browne said, and the sergeant was nearby.
-Browne or a colleague from the defense team plan to meet the sergeant next week, he said.
+Browne or a colleague from the defence team plan to meet the sergeant next week, he said.

 The shootings of the 16 villagers have harmed relations between Afghanistan and the United States.
 Afghan President Hamid Karzai has accused the Pentagon of failing to fully cooperate with an investigation into the killings.